codatio/codat-docs/docs/bank-feeds/pushing-transactions.md

 }
 ```

-If you want to see a history of all pushOperations for your company, you can retrieve these from the [list-push-operations](/bank-feeds-api#/operations/list-create-operations) endpoint.
+If you want to see a history of all push operations for a specific company, retrieve these by calling the [List create operations](/bank-feeds-api#/operations/list-create-operations) endpoint.